 In partnership with the SGRC Area Agency on Aging the transportation department has worked to develop information for seniors that help them navigate the communities in which they live and enjoy healthy, active lifestyles.

-Bike & Pedestrian Planning
+Bicycle and Pedestrian Planning